Canning Chickpeas | Garbanzos

 - Hummus: Blend chickpeas with tahini, garlic, lemon juice, olive oil, salt, and spices to make a delicious and healthy dip or spread.

 - Soups and stews: Add chickpeas to soups and stews for extra protein and texture.
-They work well in Mediterranean, Indian, or Moroccan-inspired dishes.
+They work well in Mediterranean, Indian, or Moroccan-inspired dishes like this.

 - Curries: Cook chickpeas in a flavorful curry sauce with vegetables, tomatoes, and your choice of protein for a satisfying meal.
 This Rabbit Curry is an excellent example.